MarlonPelau/project-budgeting-app-frontend/README.md

 # Features
 -There's simplicity to when you first enter my `home page`.

 -Functionality?
-Click around and navigate to meet your necessary transaction endpoints, keys and keypoints.
+Click around and navigate to meet your necessary transaction means.

 -Back `home` already?
-I told you it's a simple app, you'll spend little time on it so you can get back to their busy schedules.
+I told you it's a simple app, you'll spend little time on it so you can get back to your busy schedule.

 ## Installation
 To run the app locally, follow these steps: